This article was updated by the Great British Mag content team on 7 October 2021.

 - You do not have to quarantine unless your day two test comes out positive.

 Keep in mind that not all vaccines are valid.
 You need to make sure that the one that you have is valid under the EMA and FDA.
 These are: Pfizer, Moderna, Astra-Zeneca, Jansen and Corminatry.
 If you have been vaccinated in the UK, US, EU, New Zealand, Canada or Australia, the vaccine will most likely be valid.
 Otherwise you might need to get vaccinated again in the UK.

 If you are not fully vaccinated:

 - If you are going to Scotland, Wales or Northern Ireland you must take a PCR pre-departure test no more that 72h before you are travelling.
 You do not need to do this if you are coming to England.

 - Book and pay for a day two and a day eight test.
 These must be taken on or before day two and day eight.

 - You must quarantine at home for ten days.
-You can also opt to pay for a ‘test to release’ test which you will be able to take on day five.
+You can also opt to pay for a ‘test to release’ test which you will be able to take on day five (only valid in England).
 You must book this before your arrival to the UK and it will cost between £80 and £120 depending on what company you book it with.
 You are allowed to stop quarantining as soon as you receive a negative result from this test.

 What is happening with student visas?

-With the new restrictions the government has implemented some concessions for Tier 4 visa holders.
+With these new restrictions, the government has implemented some concessions for Student visa holders.
 The goal of this is to provide you with time and flexibility in regards to your return to the UK.
 All international students, whether returning or starting their first academic year in 2021-2022, will be allowed to do online learning from home.
 However, you must have returned to the UK by 6 April 2022.

 To be able to keep your visa, though, you must meet two conditions.
 If you are studying from home you cannot miss more than 30 days of class, otherwise your visa will be withdrawn.